Little strange but super-interesting places in Vietnam

 Wax statue museum at Ba Na Hills (Danang)

 The museum, located in Ba Na Hills of Danang and created in an ancient French architectural style, has 10 different display areas which feature about 50 wax replicas of world-renowned politicians, athletes, and movie stars.
-They include the US President Barack Obama, the Russian President Vladimir Putin, the former South African President Nelson Mandela and so on.
+They include US President Barack Obama, Russian President Vladimir Putin, the former South African President Nelson Mandela and so on.
 It’s no Madame Tussaud’s, and the cable car ride up is pretty cool.

 Crazy House in Da Lat

-Crazy House – or Hang Nga Guesthouse – is one part innovative architecture and one part psychedelic experience.
+Crazy House – or Hang Nga Guesthouse – is one part of innovative architecture and one part psychedelic experience.
 But with all the tight stairways and steep drops, you probably shouldn’t ingest anything illicit beforehand.
 Trust us, there’s enough weirdness going on there already.
 There’s even the option of staying overnight in one of their themed rooms – and they’re just as odd.
 But in the end, it is still fun!